Other ADB Members

 |03B - Forbearance||

-No amount/estimate: April: (i) NZL government, RBNZ, and the New Zealand Bankers Association announced a six-month principal and interest repayment deferrals to mortgage holders and SMEs affected by COVID-19; (ii) The government has also committed to a temporary law change to enable businesses to put existing debt into hibernation for 6 months.
+No amount/estimate: April 2020: (i) NZL government, RBNZ, and the New Zealand Bankers Association announced a six-month principal and interest repayment deferrals to mortgage holders and SMEs affected by COVID-19; (ii) The government has also committed to a temporary law change to enable businesses to put existing debt into hibernation for 6 months; (iii) 17 August 2020, RBNZ announced an extension of the regulatory guidance for the mortgage deferrals program.
+The extension will apply until 31 March 2021, at which point the usual treatment will resume.
+Banks will still be able to offer deferrals to borrowers after this date, but they will not have the same concessionary regulatory treatment.

 |04 - Equity support info_outline|